ruchee/vimrc/vimfiles/bundle/vim-js-pretty-template/README.md

 :JsPreTmpl html
 ```

-executing the above, a template string is highlighted with HTML way.
+Executing the above, a template string is highlighted with HTML way.

 This command requires an argument.
 It's a `FileType` name which you can apply into templates in your JavaScript code.